Achievable logoAchievable logo

 Matveyev's model

-• Intensity and technical focus increase toward competition
+• Intensity and technical focus increase as competition approaches.

 Preparatory period

-The preparatory period occurs when there are no competitions and includes general and specific phases.
-Goals include:
+The preparatory period occurs when there are no competitions.
+It includes both general and specific phases.
+Common goals include:

 • Increasing lean body mass